taniavozniuk/SuperHero/README.md

 ## SuperHero

 The project was implemented according to the requirements, except for uploading and editing photos.
-A database was also created in PostgresSQL, but unfortunately I was unable to host it, so I wrote down all the detailed information on how to run (create) the project locally.
+A database was also created in PostgresSQL, but unfortunately I was unable to host it, so I wrote down all the detailed information on how to run (create) the project locally.I am also attaching a video of how it works.[video]()

+More details about the project, all heroes are displayed on the main page, there is also a button to create a hero, when you click on it, a form is displayed.
+The form must be filled out (except for the photo), and the create button must be clicked.
+After creating the hero, the hero will be displayed on the page.
+The hero can be deleted, edited and detailed information about him can be viewed.
+When editing, the creation form will open again, where the previous information about the hero will be visible.
+When you update it, click the update button and it will be updated.
+After clicking the detailed information button, you will be taken to a separate page for this hero, where you can go back.

 To set up the project, use these instructions for setting up the project locally: